 The Storchen is the only hotel in Zürich directly located on the Limmat River.
 It’s in a pedestrian area, so there’s no noise from traffic, and it has its own private boat jetty.
 From the hotel, you’ll enjoy views across the water to Grossmünster, an imposing Romanesque-style Protestant church.

 Food and drink

 - Michelin-star restaurant La Rôtisserie serves Swiss and French-style food in an elegant atmosphere, with shades of blue throughout and a quirky fish-patterned wallpaper lining the back of booths.

 - For a more informal dining experience or afternoon cocktails, the hotel has the riverside Barchetta Bar, which has a wide-ranging menu.

 - The Terrace is open during the warmer months and offers the same menu as La Rôtisserie, in addition to a Sunday brunch.

 - The Piazza offers Italian-inspired food outside in the old town when the weather is nice.

-- Boasting a rooftop location with sweeping views over the city, Nest offers a Mediterranean-inspired menu.
-However, it’s only open April-September.
+- Boasting a rooftop location with sweeping views over the city, the Nest offers a Mediterranean-inspired menu between April and September.

 - Triple rooms and two-bedroom suites are available for families.